Tending the Knowing Field:

 –––––––––– • ––––––––––

-PREREQUISITE: Participation in either our Foundational Practices or Beneath Polarity program or the Wild Mind or Soulcraft Intensive with Animas Valley Institute or equivalent experience.
+PREREQUISITE: Participation in either our Foundational Practices or 2017 Beneath Polarity program or the Wild Mind or Soulcraft Intensive with Animas Valley Institute or equivalent experience.
+This program is appropriate for those who have engaged with a significant number of soul-oriented processes, programs and/or inner work.
 Contact us to explore your background.

 REGISTRATION: Enrollment is by application.
 To request an application or for more information, contact: firstname.lastname@example.org